bkaradzic/GENie/scripting-reference.md

 EnableSSE, EnableSSE2 : Use the SSE instruction sets for floating point math.

+EnableMinimalRebuild : Enable Visual Studio's [minimal rebuild feature][15].
+This will also disable multiprocessor compilation.

 ExtraWarnings : Sets the compiler's maximum warning level.

 FatalWarnings : Treat warnings as errors.